 Most of the prevailing GNN-DRL methods are developed based on synthetic datasets and conducted on popular simulated platforms.
 The scarcity of data for RL tasks, particularly for graph-structured data and even more so in IoT scenarios, poses a significant challenge.
 Generative Adversarial Networks (GANs) emerge as a potential solution in scenarios where training data is limited or the collection of real data proves to be expensive.
-GANs can be crucial in generating synthetic data to augment datasets and facilitate more robust training for RL tasks.
-While the capability and scale to replicate realworld networks have improved, real-world modeling demands tuning that surpasses that of simulation platforms and synthetic datasets, some of which are publicly available.
-Rigorous validation and testing become imperative, especially for lifecritical applications in the Internet of Health Things (IoHT) and Internet of Vehicles (IoV), before deploying DRL algorithms in certain real-world scenarios.
-The gap between training on simulated environments and actual applications persists, particularly when dealing with graph-structured data.
+GANs can play a crucial role in generating synthetic data to augment datasets and facilitate more robust training for RL tasks.
+While the capability and scale to replicate real-world networks have improved, real-world modeling demands a level of tuning that surpasses that of simulation platforms and synthetic datasets, some of which are publicly available.
+Rigorous validation and testing become imperative, especially for life-critical applications in the Internet of Health Things (IoHT) and Internet of Vehicles (IoV), before deploying DRL algorithms in certain real-world scenarios.
+The gap between training on simulated environments and actual applications persists, particularly when dealing with graphstructured data.
 In summary, achieving a seamless transition from simulation to reality, ensuring safety and productivity, remains a key focus for future research directions.

-Dynamic/Heterogeneous Graph-Structured Environments
+D. Dynamic/Heterogeneous Graph-structured Environments

-It is well known that existing GNN models [2], [3], [4], [5] in many IoT scenarios perform feature extractions or communications over homogeneous fixed graphs.
+It is well known that existing GNN models [2]-[5]in many IoT scenarios perform feature extractions or communications over homogeneous fixed graphs.
 In a fixed graph, the addition and removal of nodes/edges are disregarded.
-However, in practical deployment, only a single device or server can't satisfy all computational resource allocation requirements.
-For instance, UEs and ESs exhibit distinct computational capabilities.
-Moreover, the inclusion of fog servers further adds to the heterogeneity of the network.
-Given the continuously evolving spatial relationships among these entities, it becomes imperative to conduct research on learning within heterogeneous dynamic graphs to better understand real-world scenarios.
+However, in practical deployment, it is impossible for only a single device or server that satisfy all computational resource allocation requirements.
+For example, in social networks, there may be hospitals, mobile devices and automobiles for UEs and ESs with different computational resources, and even fog servers, the dynamic spatial relationship may evolve continuously, so learning on heterogeneous dynamic graphs is indispensable if we make further research into the real world.

-As a result, the development of novel models and algorithms capable of learning from heterogeneous dynamic graphs holds significant promise for enhancing real-world MEC systems.
+Such graphs cannot be analyzed easily.
+Consequently, new models and algorithms capable of learning from heterogeneous dynamic graphs will be highly beneficial in real-world MEC systems.
 DRL can be viewed as one of the potential future research directions with heterogeneous dynamic graphs.
-Last but not least, current research on graphbased deep learning for MEC still has much room for improvement.
-To the best of our knowledge, no previous studies have concentrated on graphstructured MEC scenarios for IoT applications.
+Last but not least, current research on graph-based deep learning for MEC still has much room for improvement.
+To the best of our knowledge, no previous studies have concentrated on graph-structured MEC scenarios for IoT applications.
 The problems we posed above are still far from completely addressed, existing GNN or DRL approaches still fail to meet the requirements of a range of IoT scenarios, face many challenges and require urgent attention from researchers.